 In my defense, there were some sweet times that we shared as well.
 Every year growing up, we would make Brett a bed on my floor on Chritstmas Eve and he and I would wake up around 3:00 am and I would read to him, usually Garfield and Ziggy cartoons, until about 4:30 when we would tear down the stairs hopped up on excitement and little sleep.
 We still call one another at the crack of dawn on Christmas just because it's tradition!

 One of my most distinct memories of our time in Wisconsin is the day that Brett and his friend Matt decided to go on a long walk through the woods.
 When they didn't return after a couple of hours, my mom and I began traipsing through the fields, yelling their names.
 Finally, my mom sent me through the neighborhood and she decided to search the trees.
 I remember calling his name and fearing deep down that something terrible had happened.
 After another hour of searching, I headed home and found Brett and Matt sitting on the front step, covered in mud.
 In that moment, I was immensely relieved that they were okay and at the same time I wanted to strangle both of them for putting us through that.
 Instead I just told them that mom was looking and she was furious.
 They ran inside and went to Brett's room to change clothes.
 Outside we could see my mom stomping back through the field, her face laced with fury and terror.
 I heard Brett say to Matt, "There's my mom....she looks weally mad."
-Come to find out they had walked a couple of
+Come to find out they had walked a couple of miles through the woods to a friends farm!
+Crazy kids.

 Now, my brother is a man.
 He is a United States Navy veteran.
 He is a hard worker and still one of the kindest, most tender hearted people you will ever meet.
 Brett would give you the shirt off his back if you needed it.
 I've always said that if you become friends with Brett, you have a friend for life.
 He is a good man and I'm proud of him.